flaneurette/tiny-shop/README.md

 Tiny shop will be ideal for clients who make one-time single purchases, handmade or boutique items such as: art prints, antiques, music, jewelry, books and stationary.
 It is not recommended for mass retail and high volume shops.

+# Installation

+- Download or clone the package and upload it to your server.
+Unzip it, and run the install.php file to check for requirements.
+- edit: class.Shop.php and adjust the constants.
+CONST DOMAIN is required to be changed.
+- edit: inventory/site.json for site configurations.
+- edit: /payment/paypal/paypal.json and edit your paypal information.

+That should be enough for a barebones demonstration.

 # Payment types:

 Long term planned integration: